MikeBib/Python3/README.md

+# Simply Customer Receipt

-# Python3 Project - This is simple coding for a customer receipt which includes the description of each peice purchased, and the total cost with tax.
+#This is simple coding for a customer receipt which includes the description of each peice purchased, and the total cost with tax.

 #Catalog Items
 lovely_loveseat_description = "Loveley Loveseat.
 Tufted polyester blend on wood.
 32 inches high and 40 inches wide x 30 inches deep.
 Red or white."